• Home

 While Manus itself may not have been particularly strategic, Beijing may have felt it needed to take action to oppose the acquisition given the company’s very clear effort at “Singapore-washing.”

 Officials have smacked down other companies that criticized or ignored Beijing’s regulatory scrutiny.
-In 2020, officials derailed the IPO of Ant Group, Alibaba’s finch affiliate, after founder Jack Ma criticized China’s regulatory approach in a public keynote.
+In 2020, officials derailed the IPO of Ant Group, Alibaba’s fintech affiliate, after founder Jack Ma criticized China’s regulatory approach in a public keynote.
 Then, the following year, Chinese officials announced a data privacy probe of ride-hailing firm Didi just days after its New York IPO, forcing the company to eventually delist.
-(Together, these two actions sparked a years-long chill in China’s tech sector—a chill that DeepSeek and, ironically, Manus helped to end.)
+(Together, these two actions sparked a yearslong chill in China’s tech sector—a chill that DeepSeek and, ironically, Manus helped to end.)

 These problems could get trickier in the future.
 Bloomberg reported before the weekend that Beijing is considering rules that would require Chinese AI companies to get approval before seeking U.S. investment in funding rounds.
-The report added that both Moonshot AI, the developer of the large language model Kimi, and ByteDance received warnings.
+The report added that both Moonshot AI, the developer of large language model Kimi, and ByteDance received warnings.

 A fast decoupling

 China’s move puts the country’s AI founders in a bind.
 If they stay in China, they deny themselves access to U.S. funding and computer chips.
 But if they redomicile overseas, they invite scrutiny from Beijing if they tap public markets or seek an acquisition.
-Founders may end up setting up overseas from the get go, whether somewhere like Singapore or in the U.S..
+Founders may end up setting up overseas from the get-go, whether somewhere like Singapore or in the U.S.

 Even academic research isn’t safe.
 In late March, NeurIPS, considered the premier conference for AI research, briefly banned submissions from Chinese companies under U.S. sanctions, citing legal advice that accepting such research could violate U.S. law.
 Chinese organizations reacted angrily to the move, calling for a boycott.
 NeurIPS quickly backtracked, blaming a miscommunication with its legal team.

 Even the prospect of talking to Chinese AI experts—and accepting that there’s a non-U.S. view on things—was too much for some.
-“It would be like channeling Hugo Chavez to get advice on how to run our economy,” U.S. Treasury Secreary Scott Bessent wrote in a post on X. “The real threat to AI safety is letting any nation other than the United States set the global standard.”
+“It would be like channeling Hugo Chávez to get advice on how to run our economy,” U.S. Treasury Secretary Scott Bessent wrote in a post on X. “The real threat to AI safety is letting any nation other than the United States set the global standard.”

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.